SyneticNL/Hyral/documentation/Core/resource.md

 ### Defining relationships

-The JSON API normalizer tries to guess the available relationships adn cardinality of these relationships.
+The JSON API normalizer tries to guess the available relationships and cardinality of these relationships.
 You can/should correct these guesses if they are incorrect when persisting a resource.

 The following assumptions are made: